msonowal/docker-php-node/README.md

 `php71` (PHP 7.1)

-With composer installed 2.0 with 7.4 onwards as of now
+With composer installed 2.0 upto PHP 8 onwards as of now

 with XDEBUG enabled